EchoStream: Fostering Social Connection Through Shared Interests

 Flow #2: Effortlessly Stay Connected

-• Main feed: Users can explore their friends' recent interests by scrolling and sending emojis or comments, showing care for friends even during busy times.
+Main feed: Users can explore their friends' recent interests by scrolling and sending emojis or comments.

-• Best friend list: Users can access the complete activity history of their best friends.
+Best friend list: Users can filter and access the streaming history of their best friends.

 Flow #3: Easily Chat with Friends who Share the Same Interests.

-Our research revealed that people like conversation starters, people like to reach out when they have shared interests,
+Our research revealed that people like conversation starters, people like to reach out when they have shared interests.
+So users can:

 In our interviews, we spoke with two individuals who were in the 50-60 age range.
 They both said they would be interested in using this platform, so we will be thinking of age-friendly accessibility features in the future as we build on the app.